cmda-tt/course-18-19/readme.md

 *   **Language**: Dutch instructions and English resources
 *   **Entry requirements**: N/A

+## Conduct

+This track has a [Code of Conduct][coc].
+Anyone interacting with this repository, organisation, or community is bound by it.

+Staff and students of the Amsterdam University of Applied Sciences (Hogeschool van Amsterdam) are additionally bound by the [Regulation Undesirable Conduct][ruc] ([Regeling Ongewenst Gedrag][rog]).

 ## License

 Unless stated otherwise, code is [MIT][] © [Titus Wormer][author],